 (g) subject to this clause 10.2.3, the confidentiality status must maximise the number of parties that may view the information or document.

-10.2.4.
-The IMO must publish on the Market Web Site its responses to submissions from Rule Participants and a list of the types of market-related information that it has determined are Confidential.
+10.2.3A.
+The IMO must invite submissions from Rule Participants before deciding whether information is Confidential.
+The IMO must publish on the Market Web Site its responses to submissions from Rule Participants.

 10.2.5.
-Information or documents determined as Confidential by the IMO may be made available only to Rule Participants if the Market Rules require it.
+Information or documents determined as Confidential by the IMO may be made available only to Rule Participants as per the details in the list published in accordance with clause 10.2.4.

 10.2.6.
 Notwithstanding clause 10.2.5, any type of information determined by the IMO to be Confidential can be disclosed: